hashicorp/consul/README.md

 implementation *does not* requery the primary -- *ever*, leading to stale data if the server is not restarted.

+> CoreDNS is running on port 1053 on `linode.atoom.net`.
+This is one step from being run on port 53.
+> See [this blog article](https://miek.nl/2016/April/03/running-coredns/) on this, or this
+> [bug](https://github.com/miekg/coredns/issues/15) on the progress of running CoreDNS as my
+> production nameserver.

 But all in all, CoreDNS should already be able to provide you with enough functionality to replace parts of BIND9, Knot, NSD or PowerDNS.